huaweicloud/terraform-provider-huaweicloud/docs/index.md

 * `secret_key` - (Optional) The secret key of the HuaweiCloud to use.
   If omitted, the `OS_SECRET_KEY` environment variable is used.

-* `user_name` - (Optional) The Username to login with.
-If omitted, the `OS_USERNAME` environment variable is used.

-* `password` - (Optional) The Password to login with.
-If omitted, the `OS_PASSWORD` environment variable is used.

 * `tenant_name` - (Optional) The Name of the Tenant/Project to login with.
   If omitted, the `OS_TENANT_NAME` or `OS_PROJECT_NAME` environment variable are used.

-* `token` - (Optional) A token is an expiring, temporary means of access issued via the IAM service.
-If omitted, the `OS_AUTH_TOKEN` environment variable is used.

 * `auth_url` - (Optional, Required before 1.14.0) The Identity authentication URL.
 If omitted, the `OS_AUTH_URL` environment variable is used.
 This is not required if you use Huawei Cloud.

 * `insecure` - (Optional) Trust self-signed SSL certificates.
 If omitted, the `OS_INSECURE` environment variable is used.

-* `cacert_file` - (Optional) Specify a custom CA certificate when communicating over SSL.
-You can specify either a path to the file or the contents of the certificate.
-If omitted, the `OS_CACERT` environment variable is used.

-* `cert` - (Optional) Specify client certificate file for SSL client authentication.
-You can specify either a path to the file or the contents of the certificate.
-If omitted the `OS_CERT` environment variable is used.

-* `key` - (Optional) Specify client private key file for SSL client authentication.
-You can specify either a path to the file or the contents of the key.
-If omitted the `OS_KEY` environment variable is used.

-* `agency_name` - (Optional) if authorized by Agencies, it must be set.
-The name of agency.

-* `agency_domain_name` - (Optional) if authorized by Agencies, it must be set.
-  The name of the account who created the agency.

-* `delegated_project` - (Optional) The name of the delegated project.

 * `max_retries` - (Optional) This is the maximum number of times an API call is retried, in the case where requests are being throttled or